Nirajsah17/edito/discussion.md

+## 8 Dec 2023

+* Editor scrolling needs to be fixed when scroll and enter
+* UI needs to be fixed alignemnt of editor
+* navigation tab needs to be fixed

 ## 7 Dec 2023

 * replace prompt with input
 * on click of file, should be selected and open in main body